Staff Directory

 Printable version of Karl’s bio sketch is available here.

-From 1994 to 2000, he served as the President and CEO of an advanced biometric identification company, NBS Imaging Systems headquartered in Fort Wayne, IN.
-However, his career started in 1986 at General Electric where he worked in six different strategic business units of GE, including Aircraft Engines, Power Systems, Marine Services, Appliances, Corporate Headquarters, and Financial Services.
-He is also a program graduate of GE’s prestigious Financial Management Program (FMP).
+Before that position, he served as the president and CEO of an advanced biometric identification company, NBS Imaging Systems.
+He started his career at General Electric and worked in six different strategic business units of GE, including Aircraft Engines, Power Systems, Marine Services, Appliances, Corporate Headquarters, and Financial Services.
+He is also a program graduate of their prestigious Financial Management Program.

-Karl is an active advisory board member of the College of Business (COBAB) at his alma mater Franklin Pierce University, the current President of the Florida Business Incubation Association (FBIA), and an adjunct instructor in Entrepreneurship at Franklin Pierce University.
-He also serves on the board of BioPoly LLC, an orthobiologics early-stage company.
+Karl is an advisory board member of the College of Business (COBAB) at his alma mater, Franklin Pierce University, the current president of the Florida Business Incubation Association (FBIA), and an adjunct instructor in Entrepreneurship at Franklin Pierce University.
+Previously, he served on the Board of BioPoly LLC, an orthobiologics early-stage company.
 Additionally, he is a community advisory board member for the InBIA Ecosystem Builder Leadership Project (EBLP).

-LaPan received his Bachelor of Science, Business Management, Summa Cum Laude from Franklin Pierce University.
-He obtained his Master’s Degree in Human Resource Development from American University in Washington, DC, and is a member of the Pi Alpha Alpha Honor Society.
-He has completed extensive, executive education programs in non-profit leadership, entrepreneurship, and innovation at Stanford University, Harvard University, Babson College, the University of Notre Dame, and the Disney Institute.
+LaPan received his Bachelor of Science, business management, summa cum laude from Franklin Pierce University.
+He obtained his master’s degree in human resource development from American University in Washington, DC, and is a Pi Alpha Alpha Honor Society member.
+He has completed executive education programs in non-profit leadership, entrepreneurship, and innovation at Stanford University, Harvard University, Babson College, and the University of Notre Dame.

 Photo of Allen Morgan Allen Morgan Maintenance Specialist II